QuadrupleA/private-secure-sharing-buttons/README.md

 ### Options:

-I tried to make the code and CSS simple and clear, rather than provide a ton of options, to encourage developers to dig in and customize it themselves to suit their needs.
+I tried to keep the code and CSS simple, rather than provide a ton of options, to encourage developers to dig in and customize it themselves to suit their needs.

 Options are passed via `data-` attributes or the 2nd parameter to `AddSharingButtons()`.